Joakim-Byg/exercises/containers/exercises.md

 * `rm -rf ~/app-logs` (removes the log directory and its contents from your host)

-## Exercise 7: Building Custom Images with Dockerfile (Introduction)
+## Exercise 8: Building Custom Images with Dockerfile
 **Objective**: Understand the basics of creating your own Docker images and how you can enhance security by running applications inside containers with non-privileged users.
 ### 1. Basic image building: